verge-io/docs/docs/product-guide/vm-manualmigration.md

 # Manual VM Migration

-Migrating a VM moves it to from running on one host node to run on another, while keeping the VM running.
-Migration operations are handled automatically during VergeOS updates and when nodes are put into maintenance mode.
+Migrating a VM moves it from running on one host node to run on another, while keeping the VM running.
+Migration operations are handled automatically during VergeOS updates and when nodes are put into maintenance mode (provided there are adequate systems resources).
 VMs can also be manually migrated, when needed.

 ## To Migrate a single VM: